quii/learn-go-with-tests/arrays-and-slices.md

 playground.
 You can try most things out and you can easily share your code if you need to ask questions.
 [I have made a go playground with a slice in it for you to experiment with.](https://play.golang.org/p/ICCWcRGIO68)

+[Here is an example](https://play.golang.org/p/bTrRmYfNYCp) of slicing an array and how changing the slice affects the original array; but a "copy" of the slice will not affect the original array.
+[Another example](https://play.golang.org/p/Poth8JS28sc) of why it's a good idea to make a copy of a slice after slicing a very large slice.

 [for]: ../iteration.md#
 [blog-slice]: https://blog.golang.org/go-slices-usage-and-internals
 [deepEqual]: https://golang.org/pkg/reflect/#DeepEqual